Munchkin cat

 The Munchkin is a breed of cat characterized by its very short legs, which are caused by a genetic mutation.
 Compared to many other cat breeds, it is a relatively new breed, documented since 1940s and officially recognized in 1991.
-The Munchkin is considered to be the original breed of dwarf cat, the breeding of which is prohibited in several countries and states, due to the animal's welfare concerns.
+The Munchkin is considered to be the original breed of dwarf cat, the breeding of which is prohibited in several countries and states, due to concerns for the animals' welfare.

 Much controversy erupted over the breed when it was recognized by The International Cat Association (TICA) in 1997 with critics voicing concerns over health and mobility issues.
 Many pedigree cat associations around the world have refused to recognize the Munchkin cat due to the welfare of the breed, including the Governing Council of the Cat Fancy (GCCF).
 Breeding of Munchkin cats is prohibited by law in several countries due to these genetic health concerns.
 The Fédération Internationale Féline prohibits breeds based on dwarfism, and specifically mentions the Munchkin as an example of unacceptable manipulation of "genetic disease".

 The name derives from writer L. Frank Baum's diminutive inhabitants of Munchkin Country, originating in the 1900 novel, The Wonderful Wizard of Oz.